 So “How should you be in order to support your child?”

 I’ve put together a short list including some essential ways of being that go a long way at home and at school.
 As with all our recommendations, you should not expect, or even try to get this right everytime.
 Doing what you can when you can is always enough.

-Proactive: Model patience in situations where your child is not involved but is aware of your behavior.
+- Proactive: Model patience in situations where your child is not involved but is aware of your behavior.
 Driving in the car, waiting in line, talking on the phone, interacting with others.
 They are watching and absorbing it all.

-Reactive: When responding to your child’s concern or conflict.
-If the child is misbehaving, ignoring, delaying or arguing -especially when time is short, (unless safety is an issue) it cannot possibly hurt you to wait 10-15 seconds before saying or doing anything.
+- Reactive: If your child is misbehaving, ignoring, delaying or arguing -even when time is short, it cannot possibly hurt you to wait 10-15 seconds before saying or doing anything.
 In many cases during that brief respite, the child will do or say something additional that will help you be more certain about your response -or perhaps make a last minute audible.

 Be Observant: Really, consciously, try to process what you are seeing.
 Look deeper to find your child’s motivation and how you and the environment impact him or her.
 Look inside yourself to acknowledge any emotions you are feeling.
 Use that to inform your words, decisions and actions.

-Proactive: Observing before there is an obvious reason requires heightened awareness.
+- Proactive: Observing before there is an obvious reason requires heightened awareness.
 This is much easier in a classroom setting, but for most parents, this is a big ask because we already have so many things on our minds.
 It is better to aim at moments of premeditated observation rather than striving for a constant state.
 Still, try to develop the awareness of recognizing the opportunity to step back and fade into the scenery.

 Be Peaceful: Not just as simple as avoiding angry displays.
-We all know not to yell (even if we can’t always stop our selves from doing so).
-Sometimes we go to the other extreme and exaggerate our own behavior to augment a child’s enjoyment or make things more exciting and rewarding than they already are.
+We all know not to yell (even if we can’t always stop ourselves from doing so).
+Sometimes we go to the other extreme and exaggerate our own behavior to make things happier, more exciting or rewarding than they already are.
 Children take their cues from your demeanor and will often mirror your energy.

-Proactive: To make peace a habit, it might help to consider the areas of your world in which you spend the most time.
+- Proactive: To make peace a habit, it might help to consider the areas of your world in which you spend the most time.
 Home, office, or for those of you with long commutes, the hours you spend in your car.
 Familiar places make it easier to focus on your way of being because they are more predictable.
-You may anticipate the opportunities to be peaceful before they arrive, and then use them as practice to develop a baseline state of peace for the moments that catch you off guard.
+You’ll be more likely to anticipate the opportunities to be peaceful before they arrive, and then use them as practice to develop a baseline state of peace for the moments that catch you off guard.

-Reactive: The reactive opportunities are obvious, but also may be the most difficult task for a parent.
+- Reactive: The reactive opportunities are obvious, but also may be the most difficult task for a parent.
 Remaining peaceful in the face of frustration or stress.
 Patience can help, because it buys time for you to pre-meditate your reaction.
-Before you respond to the situation, ask yourself “Is it necessary, is it kind? should I do or say anything at all?”
+Ask yourself “Is it necessary, is it kind? should I do or say anything at all?”

-Proactive: You may lead a horse to water, but you cannot make it drink.
+- Proactive: Ask, don’t tell.
+You may lead a horse to water, but you cannot make it drink.
 In the same way, the adult’s role is to share the world with the child, but stop short of telling her what to think about it.
 The simplest way to model this is by pointing out what you see and asking questions rather than offering your judgements.

-Reactive: Your child completes a puzzle by herself but she’s not visibly excited.
+- Reactive: Your child completes a puzzle by herself but she’s not visibly excited.
 She immediately begins putting the puzzle away without seeming to acknowledge her own success.
 Rather than offer your praise or assessment of her work, try to follow her lead.
 You’ll realize that it was her work and therefore best to let her feel how she wants to about it.